techbastic/roadmaps/README.md

-# 🚀 Mentorship Roadmaps 🚀
+<h1 align="center" > 🚀  Mentorship Roadmaps  🚀</h1>

+To kickstart your career journey, it's essential to follow these roadmaps:
+- educate yourself
+- apply for positions
-To kickstart your career journey, it's essential to follow these roadmaps: educate yourself and then apply for positions.
-We've got you covered with a comprehensive repository featuring a curated list of communities and job portals where you can connect, learn, and apply.
-This invaluable resource will help you navigate your path to success in your chosen field.
+- We've got you covered with a comprehensive repository featuring a curated list of communities and job portals where you can connect, learn, and apply.

   So, why wait?
 Dive in and take the first step toward your dream career!

 ## Roadmaps: